An Explicit M1 Radiation-hydrodynamics Scheme for 3D Protostellar Evolution: Challenges of RHD simulations that resolve the protostellar interior

 As mentioned in Section~\ref{subsec:RT15}, the original M1 closure scheme fails to solve RT in regions where the optical depth per cell exceeds unity due to excessive numerical diffusion.
 Then, to accurately follow the RT in such a regime, we introduce the method by \citet{Rosdahl_and_Teyssier_2015}, which splits the radiation energy $\EofRSLA_\mr{rad}$ into streaming component $\EofRSLA_\mr{rad,S}$ and trapped component $\EofRSLA_\mr{rad,T}$.
 However, even with this method, a problem in RT still remains.

 As an example, consider a situation in which an optically thick cell with $\tau_\mathrm{cell} \gg 1$ is directly adjacent to an optically thin cell with $\tau_\mathrm{cell} \ll 1$.
-Physically, radiation energy should escape from the surfaces of the optically thick cell at a flux of $\sigma_\mathrm{SB} T^4$ per unit area per unit time.
-However, when we use the method introduced in Section~\ref{subsec:RT15}, the trapped component $\EofRSLA_\mr{rad,T}$ dominates and the streaming component $\EofRSLA_\mr{rad,S}$ is suppressed to very small values in optically thick cells.
+Physically, radiation energy should escape from the surfaces of the optically thick cell at a flux of $\sigma_\mathrm{SB} T^4$, where $\sigma_\mr{SB}$ is the Stefan–Boltzmann constant.
+However, when we use the method introduced in Section~\ref{subsec:RT15}, the trapped component $\EofRSLA_\mr{rad,T}$ dominates, and the streaming component $\EofRSLA_\mr{rad,S}$ is suppressed to very small values in optically thick cells.
 Since we calculate RT only with $\EofRSLA_\mathrm{rad,S}$, radiation cannot effectively escape from the optically thick cell.

 This situation is particularly relevant at the surface of a protostar, where the density and opacity vary steeply over short spatial scales.
 For a solar-mass main-sequence star, this scale is only on the order of $10^2$~km.
 These scales are far too small to be resolved in simulations that follow the global evolution of the entire star.
 However, accurately solving RT across such boundaries is essential, because it determines how efficiently the protostar loses entropy through radiation and how much radiative feedback is imparted to the surrounding gas.
 We address this issue in Section~\ref{subsec:RadPartition}.